-Montenegro: Skoda Praha plans to copy TPP Tusimice complete design for new TPP Pljevlja unit27.
-August 2015. / SEE Energy News
+Montenegro: Skoda Praha plans to copy TPP Tusimice complete design for new TPP Pljevlja unit, SEE Energy News

 The first-ranked bidder Czech Skoda Praha has offered the construction of the second unit of 254 megawatts at a cost of 338.5 MEUR, with an annual electricity generation of 1,600 GWh.